 Whether you’re growing spinach to supplement salads, add as one of your green vegetables or to include in some Moorish Indian or Italian dishes, it definitely tastes better when you grow your own!
 Spinach seeds will start to germinate after 45 days and you can harvest after just 30 days.
 It’s also great to use the leaves before they are fully mature too.

 Spinach is an awesome fast growing vegetable for containers and it grows really well in pots.
 If you’re planning on letting your spinach grow to full maturity, then you’ll want one 20 centimetre pot per plant and as spinach doesn’t like too much heat you’ll want to keep it in the shade – but luckily with growing spinach in pots you can move your containers around!
 You can even grow spinach during the winter indoors.
+Spinach is one of the quick growing winter vegetables.
 At all times though you’ll need to make sure it’s well watered.